-If you would like to discuss the role further, please contact us and we will ask one of our current SLEs to contact you.
+Deployment is based on need and demand by the Teaching School in conjunction and agreement with the needs and capacity of the SLE’s own school.
+If you would like to discuss the role further, please contact us and we will ask one of our current SLEs to get in touch.

 Following success at interview, you will undertake accredited SLE training before being deployed.

-Training will be provided and funded by Pioneer Teaching School with National College trained facilitators (1 full day, 2 half days).
+Training will be provided and funded by Pioneer Teaching School with National College trained facilitators.

 opportunities to work independently, to be creative and try out new ideas